activatedgeek/blog/site/contents/ref/www/data-sources.md

 [Unicorn Nest](https://unicorn-nest.com/dataset/) - Dataset on fundraising.
 Unclear how clean and helpful this is to answer questions about network effects in fundraising etc.

-[OpenCellid](https://www.opencellid.org/): The world's largest Open Database of Cell Towers.
+[OpenCellid](https://www.opencellid.org/) - The world's largest Open Database of Cell Towers.

-[ESO National Grid Electricity System](https://data.nationalgrideso.com/data-groups/demand): forecast and historic data for: electricity demand, interconnectors, pump storage pumping, wind generation and solar generation.
+[ESO National Grid Electricity System](https://data.nationalgrideso.com/data-groups/demand) - forecast and historic data for: electricity demand, interconnectors, pump storage pumping, wind generation and solar generation.

+[The Pile](https://pile.eleuther.ai) - The Pile is a 825 GiB diverse, open source language modelling data set that consists of 22 smaller, high-quality datasets combined together.

 ## Visualization